echo-dataimporter¶

 Local installation¶

 During development the package can be installed from the local repository using the command below.
-The first line is there to remove the build folder, which can have previously deleted files.

 uv pip install . --no-deps --reinstall --no-cache